julianeugarten/julianeugarten/publications.md

 ## Valorization
-- In September 2023, I gave a public lecture at [Radboud Reflects](https://www.ru.nl/radboudreflects/) titled 'Fanfictie: als fans de regie nemen' (English 'Fanfiction: when fans take charge')
+- In September 2023, I gave a public lecture at [Radboud Reflects](https://www.ru.nl/radboudreflects/) titled 'Fanfictie: als fans de regie nemen' (English 'Fanfiction: when fans take charge').
+You can view the lecture and panel discussion [on Youtube](https://www.youtube.com/watch?v=Dqtsjx4LJcw).

 - In March 2023, I wrote a blogpost titled [Fanfictie over Griekse Mythologie: Oudheid van en voor Iedereen](https://www.weekvandeklassieken.nl/#/Blog).
 This post is part of the blog *Wegen naar Rome* (English: *Roads to Rome*) which is updated annually during the *Week van de Klassieken* (English: *Week of the Classics*).